mschermann/ios_sap_ucc/README.md

 * Choose the destination that points to `MMIM_MATERIAL_DATA_SRV`.
 Next.
 Next.
 * Provide a product name.
 Next.
 Next.
 Finish.

 The assistant should build the project for you and open the project in Xcode.

 * If you want to run the app on your phone, you need to tell Xcode the Team for signing the app.
 Otherwise, run it in the simulator.
 * Fix any issues that Xcode is complaining about (e.g., the Logger is declared private)
 * Install the app on your phone.
 You should now be able to see the materials, plants, etc. of the GBI system.

 ![Screenshot](https://github.com/mschermann/ios_sap_ucc/raw/master/img/SS1.jpg "Screenshot 1")
 ![Screenshot](https://github.com/mschermann/ios_sap_ucc/raw/master/img/SS2.jpg "Screenshot 2")
 ![Screenshot](https://github.com/mschermann/ios_sap_ucc/raw/master/img/SS3.jpg "Screenshot 3")

+## Links

+* Understanding destinations in the SAP cloud platform ([Link](https://blogs.sap.com/2018/03/09/understanding-destination-types-available-in-sap-cloud-platform-mobile-service/))
+* Custom headers in destinations ([Link](https://answers.sap.com/questions/707778/denying-feature-access.html))